 In Q4 2022, BCE renewed its normal course issuer bid program (NCIB) with respect to its First Preferred Shares.
-See Note 30, Share capital, for additional details.
+See Note 30, $Share\ capital$, for additional details.

-- (1) Our net debt leverage ratio represents net debt divided by adjusted EBITDA.
+(1) Our net debt leverage ratio represents net debt divided by adjusted EBITDA.
 We define net debt as debt due within one year plus long-term debt and 50% of preferred shares, less cash and cash equivalents, as shown in our statements of financial position.
-For the purposes of calculating our net debt leverage ratio, adjusted EBITDA is twelve-month trailing adjusted EBITDA. - (2) Our adjusted EBITDA to adjusted net interest expense ratio represents adjusted EBITDA divided by adjusted net interest expense.
-We define adjusted net interest expense as twelve-month trailing net interest expense as shown in our statements of cash flows plus 50% of twelve-month trailing net earnings attributable to preferred shareholders as shown in our income statements.
+For the purposes of calculating our net debt leverage ratio, adjusted EBITDA is twelve-month trailing adjusted EBITDA.

+(2) Our adjusted EBITDA to adjusted net interest expense ratio represents adjusted EBITDA divided by adjusted net interest expense.
+We define adjusted net interest expense as shown in our statements of cash flows plus 50% of twelve-month trailing net earnings attributable to preferred shareholders as shown in our income statements.
 For the purposes of calculating our adjusted EBITDA to adjusted net interest expense ratio, adjusted EBITDA is twelve-month trailing adjusted EBITDA.

-Note 30 Share capital
+NOTE 30 Share capital